-The author would like to thank JS, first and foremost, for generative and substantive edits over several drafts, alongside yehua, Wilfred Chan, Sophia Chan, Brian Ng, and LWH.
+The author would like to thank JS, first and foremost, for generative and substantive edits over several drafts, alongside yehua, Wilfred Chan, Sophia Chan, Hung X. L., and LWH.
 Many of the best insights in this piece can be directly attributed to Listen Chen’s incisive comments.
 R, JN, and Au Loong-yu have been speaking out against right-wing elements in the Hong Kong movement; this essay is directly inspired by their perspicacity and resolve.

 In the early 2000s, over 30% of people living in Hong Kong identified as Chinese; today, that number has plummeted to only 10%—according to a University of Hong Kong survey—with more than half of Hong Kong’s residents identifying instead as a “Hongkonger.”
 For many in Hong Kong, the consolidation of this identity can be a unifying force that can lead to emancipatory demands for self-determination.
 But with so many people choosing not to identify as “Chinese”, this shift could also indicate a rise in anti-mainland xenophobia.